zhezhaozz/506_group_project/README.md

 Collaboration: We worked on our own branch and checked each other's code by pulling the repo (and all branches).
 Final works were merged to the master.

+File descriptions: See the README.md files in the individual group member folders.